-Here's a simple trick to significantly reduce the length of your mortgage and save you thousands of dollars over the course of your loan: Make additional payments which apply toward your loan principal.
-Borrowers employ various techniques to meet this goal.
-For many people,Perhaps the easiest way to keep track is by making one extra mortgage payment per year.
+Here's a simple trick to reduce the repayment period of your mortgage and save you thousands over the course of your loan: Make extra payments that go to the principal.
+People accomplish this goal in a few different ways.
+For many people,Perhaps the simplest way to keep track is by making one extra mortgage payment per year.
 If you can't afford to pay an additional whole payment all at once, you can divide your payment by 12 and pay that additional amount monthly.
 Another popular option is to pay half of your payment every other week.
 The result is you will make one additional monthly payment each year.
 Each of these options yields different results, but each will significantly reduce the length of your mortgage and lower the total interest paid over the life of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.